AdobeDocs/asset-compute.en/help/develop-custom-application.md

 >[!NOTE]
 >
 >Do not use the `--local` flag with the `run` command.
 It does not work with [!DNL Asset Compute] custom applications and the Asset Compute Developer tool.
-Custom applications are invoked by the [!DNL Asset Compute Service] which cannot access actions running on developer's local machines.
+Custom applications are called by the [!DNL Asset Compute Service] which cannot access actions running on developer's local machines.

 See [here](test-custom-application.md) how to test and debug your application.
 When you are finished developing your custom application, [deploy your custom application](deploy-custom-application.md).